rocky-linux/documentation/docs/books/admin_guide/16-about-sytemd.md

     * `TimeoutStartSec=`.
 The time in seconds to wait for the service to start.
     * `TimeoutStopSec=`.
 The time in seconds to wait for the service to stop.
     * `TimeoutSec=`.
 A shorthand for configuring both `TimeoutStartSec` and `TimeoutStopSec` simultaneously.
     * `RuntimeMaxSec=`.
 A maximum time in seconds for the service to run.
-Pass `infinity` (the default) to configure no runtime limit.
+Passes `infinity` (the default) to configure no runtime limit.
     * `Restart=on-failure`.
 Configures whether to restart the service when the service’s process exits, is killed, or reaches a timeout:
         * `no` - The service will not restart.
 This is the default.
-        * `on-success` - Restart only when the service process exits cleanly (exit code 0).
+        * `on-success` - Restarts only when the service process exits cleanly (exit code 0).
-        * `on-failure` - Restart only when the service process does not exit cleanly (node-zero exit code).
+        * `on-failure` - Restarts only when the service process does not exit cleanly (node-zero exit code).
-        * `on-abnormal` - Restart if the process terminates with a signal or when a timeout occurs.
+        * `on-abnormal` - Restarts if the process terminates with a signal or when a timeout occurs.
-        * `on-abort` - Restart if the process exits due to an uncaught signal not specified as a clean exit status.
+        * `on-abort` - Restarts if the process exits due to an uncaught signal not specified as a clean exit status.
-        * `on-watchdog` -  If set to `on-watchdog`, the service will restart only if the watchdog timeout for the service expires.
+        * `on-watchdog` -  If set to `on-watchdog`, the service restarts only if the watchdog timeout expires.
-        * `always` - Always restart.
+        * `always` - Always restarts.

     Exit causes and the effect of the `Restart=` settings on them: